ssbsukirat/medicine/Immune, inflammatory, rheumatological/Osteoarthritis.md

 - Post injury mitosis and clustering in chondrocytes
 	- high metabolic activity
 	- promote ***proteoglycan depletion*** in matrix
-	- matrix damage , exposure
+	- matrix damage , exposure of negative charges, swelling of cartilage
+	- apoptosis of basal chondrocytes
+- Bone alteration
+	- subchondral
+	- due to cartilage loss
+	- osteoclast and osteoblast activation due to growth factors and cytokines